hiveeyes/arduino/moislabs/beescale-yun/README.rst

 The build system is based on `PlatformIO`_, which will install toolchains and build your customized firmware without efforts.
 All you need is a Python installation.
+If you want to use an IDE, we recommend to use the `PlatformIO IDE`_.

 ::